frankluongo/godzilla-graphql-api/README.md

 # Godzilla API

-Built based on the `Level Up Tutorials` Series, _How To Make a GraphQL API_
+Built based on the `Level Up Tutorials` Series, _How To Make a GraphQL API_.
+The series is using [Apollo Server](https://www.apollographql.com/docs/apollo-server/) to manage the GraphQL Server setup.

 ## GraphQL Types & Enums